CypaxNET/VFD-Studio2/docs/Install_portable.md

 That's all.

+> [!TIP]
-If you like to add VFD-Studio 2 to the Windows start menu or having it to autostart, you might consider using the [installer](./Installer.md).
+> If you like to add VFD-Studio 2 to the Windows start menu or having it to autostart, you might consider using the [installer](./Installer.md).